ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

-REST refers to a common way of designing web applications based on the idea that servers and clients are both interested in requesting and changing resources (e.g. albums).
+REST refers to a common way of designing web applications based on the idea that servers and clients are both interested in requesting and changing resources (e.g. books).
 The client and server should agree on how to represent those resources and then how to communicate about changes to them.
 If you're interested in reading more in depth, the [Restful API resource](https://restfulapi.net) is very thorough.

 ## Path parameters

-You might have noticed the route pattern `/albums/1` from the previous mapping — this path contains a variable part: the album ID.
+You might have noticed the route pattern `/books/1` from the previous mapping — this path contains a variable part: the book ID.

 ```
-GET /albums/1   -> get album with ID 1
+GET /books/1   -> get book with ID 1
-GET /albums/5   -> get album with ID 5
+GET /books/5   -> get book with ID 5
-GET /albums/12   -> get album with ID 12
+GET /books/12   -> get book with ID 12
 ```

 But we only know how to handle _query_ or _body_ parameters in Flask, so how do